 Significant judgment is required in evaluating our uncertain tax positions and determining our provision for income taxes.
-In evaluating the exposure associated with our various tax filing positions, we record reserves for uncertain tax positions in accordance with US GAAP, based on the technical support for the positions, our past audit experience with similar situations.
+In evaluating the exposure associated with our various tax filing positions, we record reserves for uncertain tax positions in accordance with US GAAP, based on the technical support for the positions and, our past audit experience with similar situations.
 Although we believe our tax positions comply with applicable tax laws and we intend to defend our positions, no assurance can be given that the final tax outcome of these matters will not be different from that which is reflected in our historical income tax reserves and accruals.
 We adjust these reserves in light of changing facts and circumstances, such as the closing of a tax audit or the refinement of an estimate.
 To the extent that the final tax outcome of these matters is different than the amounts recorded, such differences will impact the provision for income taxes in the period in which such determination is made.
 The provision for income taxes includes the impact of reserve provisions and changes to reserves that are considered appropriate, as well as the related estimated interest and penalties.

 Deferred taxes are determined utilizing the "asset and liability" method based on the estimated future tax effects of temporary differences between the carrying amount and tax bases of assets and liabilities under the applicable tax laws, and on effective tax rates in effect when the deferred taxes are expected to be settled or realized.
 Deferred taxes for each jurisdiction are presented as a net asset or liability, net of any valuation allowances.
 Significant judgment required in determining any valuation allowance recorded against deferred tax assets.
 In assessing the need for a valuation allowance, we considered all available evidence, including past operating results, the most recent projections for taxable income, and prudent and feasible tax planning strategies.
-As a result of losses incurred by our US subsidiaries in past few years and since the near-term realization of these assets is uncertain, we provided a full valuation allowance for our deferred tax assets related to our U.S. subsidiaries that are not expected to be realized.
 We reassess our valuation allowance periodically and if future evidence allows for a partial or full release of the valuation allowance, a tax benefit will be recorded accordingly.